pyfields¶

 {'height': 1, 'color': 'white', 'non_field_attr': 'hey'}

-Note on the order of arguments in the resulting __init__ signature: as you can see, msg appears between height and color in the signature.
-This is because all mandatory arguments appear first, then the optionals - and within each group, the user-provided ones (e.g. msg) appear first.
-You can change this behaviour by setting init_args_before=False.
-See API reference for details.
+in the signature.
+This is because all mandatory arguments appear first, then the optionals - and within each group, the user-provided ones (e.g. msg

-3. Simplifying
+3. Simplifying¶

 a - @autofields

 Do you think that the above is still too verbose to define a class ?
-You can use @autofields to create fields and the constructor for you :
+You can use @autofields

 from pyfields import autofields